South Australian Railways steel carriage stock: Steamrail Victoria

 603, 604 and 605 were stored around the Dimboola turntable; at some point previously, 605 had been fitted with marker lights.

 600, 703 and 711 suffered fire damage following two arson attacks at Steamrail's Newport Workshops depot in 2015.
 600 returned to service in 2017 but 703 and 711 both remain stored as of September 2023.

 In June 2023, the Australian Locomotive and Railway Carriage Company (ALARC) sent Murraylander-liveried diesel locomotive 701 from Tailem Bend to Albury and return to transfer a number of standard gauge carriages between heritage rail operators.

 On arrival at Dimboola, the locomotive was used to organise the carriages, then proceed with the first batch to McIntyre, where BK702 was removed by N469 and transferred to South Dynon, pending gauge conversion and a return to Newport Workshops.
 The remaining carriages continued to Albury, delivering CP24-AK502-DCK601-BK604-BK603-AK500 to the yard; they were then collected by engine 42107 and railed to Goulburn for future use on The Picnic Train.
 Engine 701 then returned from Albury to Dimboola, conveying retired V/Line carriage set SN8, cars BN7-BN10-BRN34-ACN24 previously shunted from Ettamogah, and then added PCK713 and CP30 for the trip back to Tailem Bend.

 Documentation in advance of the move indicates BK605 was also to be moved as part of the transfer but this did not happen due to issues found during a trial run the previous day.

+Car DCK607 was returned to broad gauge and was scheduled to make its first public appearance at the March 2026 open weekend at Newport Railway Workshops.